 Last but not least is the Albert Oehlen room.
 Here, the spectator can rediscover his finger painting work along with Untitled (9 1/2 Weeks) (1995).
 This superposition of video on painting, apparently with no connection whatsoever between the two, is a thrilling experience of paint reading.

-For further information about the Zabludowicz Collection and current exhibitions visit here.
+For further information about the Zabludowicz Collection visit the gallery’s website here.